 Next up was Motionless In White, they are Warped Tour seasoned vets with 10 appearances.
 Although this band hails from Pennsylvania, lead vocalist Chris Cerulli instantly won the crowd over by walking out on stage wearing a Tampa Bay Lighting jersey of team captain Steven Stamkos.
 Fans flocked to the stage to catch the MIW set.
 People want and need to connect and like MIW do just that.
 Chris and the band do a fantastic job making sure fans know how thankful they are for their successes.

 The last band of the day was the August Burns Red.
 This hard rocking, hard hitting Christian metalcore band came out of the gate buck wild.
 Fronted by vocalist Jake Luhrs, this band was like a man on a mission with no chance of failure.
 The music is hard, driving and everything you want from a metal band and more.
 Although the lyrics are hard and the vocals match, the message is a positive one.
 There is no law that I know of in music that says hardcore can’t be positive.
-Definitely mark them on your list of bands not to miss.
+Definitely mark them on your list of bands not

 A personal observation…the Vans Warped Tour isn’t a tour of current bands.
 The tour was, is, and will always be an ever growing group of humans who were brought together through their love of music.
 Music unifies all who are willing to take the time to listen to it’s message.
 Music can be objective and at the same time subjective.
 The Warped Tour is Family for those who may not have had one or who has a family that doesn’t support them.
 This a place where age, gender, race, creed, color, and all the other issues in the world is non-existent.
 It saddens me that the Warped Tour is coming to an end, but you can’t erase 24 years of unity.
 Of course, there will be others tours in the future; however, nothing will be like the VWT to the people who attended and embraced it.
 Long Live the Vans Warped Tour!!!